ghabs/experiment-fda-essay/_notes/a better way.md

 ## Repeal the Kefauver Harris amendment

-The first suggestion I'll forward, humbly is that we return to a period in time when the FDA worked.
+The first suggestion I'll forward, is that we return to a period in time when the FDA worked.

 The FDA went sideways when they were tasked with evaluating and approving drugs for efficacy instead of just safety.
 This ballooned costs, slowed down drug approval, and greatly expanded its control over the pharmaceutical industry in distortionary ways.
 We can trace the testing and vaccine delays back to this 1962 law that transformed the FDA into a central committee of medicine.